yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-025_New_Password_Alphabetic_Characters.md

 ## Test Steps
 1. Navigate to the "Forgot Password" form
+2. Enter a valid email address
+3. Enter a valid answer in the "Security Question" field
-2. Enter a password containing alphabetic characters in the New Password field
+4. Enter a password containing only alphabetic characters in the New Password field
-3. Observe the validation behavior
+5. Observe the validation behavior

 ---